hashicorp/nomad/website/source/docs/job-specification/template.html.md

 description: |-
   The "template" block instantiates an instance of a template renderer.
-This creates a convenient way to ship configuration files that are populated from Consul data, Vault secrets, or just general configurations within a Nomad task.
+This creates a convenient way to ship configuration files that are populated from environment variables, Consul data, Vault secrets, or just general configurations within a Nomad task.
 ---

 # `template` Stanza